spectrocloud/librarium/docs/docs-content/clusters/edge/edge-configuration/skip-copying-stages.md

 ---

 Suppose you must add sensitive information, such as credentials, in your user data configuration file.
-In the Edge deployment lifecycle, you have two opportunities to apply user data to edge hosts.
-The first is during the installation phase, where you install Palette Edge onto the Edge host.
+In the Edge deployment lifecycle, you have two opportunities to apply user data to Edge hosts.
+The first is during the EdgeForge phase, where you create the Edge Installer ISO which contains the user data; the Edge installer will apply the user data to the Edge host during installation.
 The second opportunity is during the on-site deployment phase, where you can provide supplementary user-data configurations if needed.
 The diagram below highlights the two mentioned phases in the Edge lifecycle.

 ![A diagram highlighting the two stages in the edge deployment lifecycle where you can apply user data.](/edge_edge-configuration_cloud-init_user-data.webp)

-- **Installation Phase** - In the installation phase, you prepare your Edge hosts using the organization-level configurations.
-The configurations include the Edge Installer, the user data, and, optionally, a content bundle.
+- **EdgeForge Phase** - In the EdgeForge phase, you build the Edge Installer ISO using organization-level configurations.
+The configurations include the installer itself, the user data, and, optionally, a content bundle.
 You boot the Edge hosts using the Edge Installer and apply the configurations.
-All the configurations, including the user data, are copied to the edge host during installation.
+All the configurations, including the user data, are copied to the Edge host during installation.

-  Once the edge hosts are prepared with installation, you ship your devices to the site for on-site deployment.
+  Once the Edge hosts are prepared with installation, you ship your devices to the site for on-site deployment.
 Refer to the [Installation](../site-deployment/stage.md) guide for more information.

-- **Site Installation Phase** - In the site installation phase, you use supplementary user data to apply site-specific configurations to the edge hosts.
-The user data is copied to the edge host during the installation unless you follow the specific naming convention for your user data stages as described below.
+- **On-site Deployment Phase** - In the on-site deployment phase, you use supplementary user data to apply site-specific configurations to the Edge hosts.
+The user data is copied to the Edge host during the installation unless you follow the specific naming convention for your user data stages as described below.

 Refer to the [Multiple User Data Use Case](../edgeforge-workflow/prepare-user-data.md#multiple-user-data-use-case) guide to understand the use cases for applying supplementary user data.
-If you need to apply a supplementary user data, refer to the [Deploy Edge Hosts On-site](../site-deployment/site-installation/site-installation.md) guide to learn the site installation process in detail.
+If you need to apply a supplementary user data, refer to the [Deploy Edge Hosts On-site](../site-deployment/site-installation/site-installation.md) guide to learn the on-site deployment process in detail.

-In both steps mentioned above, the Edge Installer copies the user data configuration file provided to the **/run/stylus/userdata** file or the **/oem/userdata** file on the edge hosts.
-If you want to prevent some user data stages from getting copied to the edge host's storage, you can use a specific naming convention to disable the default copy behavior.
-However, be aware that different persistence behaviors apply depending on which stage of the Edge deployment life cycle you provide sensitive data in the user data configuration file.
+In both steps mentioned above, the Edge Installer copies the user data configuration file provided to the **/run/stylus/userdata** file or the **/oem/userdata** file on the Edge hosts.
+If you want to prevent some user data stages from getting copied to the Edge host's storage, you can use a specific naming convention to disable the default copy behavior.
+However, be aware that different persistence behaviors apply depending on which stage of the Edge deployment lifecycle you provide sensitive data in the user data configuration file.
 Refer to the [Sensitive Information in the Site Installation](#sensitive-information-in-the-site-installation) section below to learn more.